alimomennasab/drifting-model/README.md

 ## MeanFlow model

 We use a pretrained MeanFlow model as the generation backbone.
-The current script loads a trained `imfDiT_B_2` checkpoint using the `xpred` parameterization and the DDE derivative estimator.
+The backbone can be trained with `train_imf.py`.
+The current script loads a trained
+`imfDiT_B_2` checkpoint using the `xpred` parameterization and the DDE derivative estimator.
 Instead of generating images in pixel space, we generate in latent space.
 The single-step generation flow is as follows: